Aman for all seasons

 In the western, central and eastern Bhutan you will mostly experience cold European-like weather.
 Winter lasts here from November to March.
 The Monsoon occurs between June and August when the temperature is normally between 8° and 21°C. October and November are arguably the best months, when the monsoon has passed and the skies are clear.
 The spring months of March, April and May are best for the flora, but it can be stormy as the monsoon builds up for July-September.

-Call us on to start planning your holiday to Amankora Punakha or take a look at our itineraries to Punakha
+Call us on 020 3993 8476 to start planning your holiday to Amankora Punakha or take a look at our itineraries to Bhutan

 The Amankora Punkaha is built around a traditional Bhutanese farmhouse and offers fantastic views and the chance to be in tranquil isolation with stunning scenery.
-It is our favourite Amankora property in Bhutan and a must for those visiting the country.
+For this reason, it is our favourite Amankora property in Bhutan.

 Situated a short drive north of the grand Punakha Dzong and Puntsho Pelri Palace (winter residence of His Majesty The King), Amankora Punakha is accessed via a suspension bridge over the river Mo Chhu.